 - a.
 The designated 37.4 acre Open Space portion of the site shall be as shown on the revised plan to be presented to the Board endorsement. - b.
-The designated Open Space portion of the site shall be subject to a Conservation Restriction and Easement granted by the Applicant to the Town of Medway in perpetuity, acting through its Conservation Commission, for conservation and passive recreation purposes and shall permit public access to the open space area and the pathways and parking area to be constructed thereon.
+The designated Open Space portion of the site shall be subject to a Conservation Restriction and Easement granted by the Applicant to the Town of Medway in perpetuity, acting through its Conservation Commission for conservation and passive recreation purposes and shall permit public access to the open space area and the pathways and parking area to be constructed thereon.
 The Conservation Restriction and Easement shall include language specifying the Applicant's ongoing responsibility to retain and maintain the trail system. - c.
 Within ninety days of plan endorsement, the aforementioned Conservation Restriction and Easement shall be submitted for review and approval by the Medway Board of Selectmen and the Medway Conservation Commission, and for subsequent submittal to the Secretary of Energy and Environmental Affairs (the Secretary) pursuant to G.L. c.
 184, sections 31, 32 and 33, to ensure that the restriction remains enforceable in perpetuity.
 The Applicant shall file the proposed Conservation Restriction and Easement with the Secretary of Energy and Environmental Affairs within 30 days after preliminary approval of the proposed Conservation Restriction and Easement by the Medway Board of Selectmen and Medway Conservation Commission.
 The Applicant shall diligently pursue final approval of the Conservation Restriction and Easement by EEOA within two years of plan endorsement. - d.
 Within the open space area, the applicant shall construct a public parking area which shall be gravel and contain sufficient area for six parking spaces and shall be accessible from Village Street via Willow Pond Circle to provide public access to the Open Space area and trails. - e.
 The applicant's improvements to the Open Space area including the trails, canoe launch, gazebo and parking area shall be completed before the Certificate of Occupancy is issued for the main building. - f.
-The Applicant and assigns shall be subject to the provisions included in the Conservation Restriction and Easement approved by the Secretary of Energy and Environmental Affairs for maintenance of the open space parcel, trails and parking area. - g.
+The Applicant and assigns shall be subject to the provisions included in the g.
 The applicant will prepare a baseline inventory of the open space area subject to the Conservation Restriction and Easement and provide such to the Conservation Commission for its approval and subsequent use for its annual property inspection.
 The inventory shall be prepared in accordance with the standards provided by the Medway Conservation Commission and be provided to the Commission at the time the Conservation Restriction and Easement is submitted.